Pausanias the Regent: Early life

-Pausanias like all Spartan citizens (Spartiate), would have gone through intense training from the age of seven and was required to be a regular soldier until the age of thirty.
 Pausanias was from the royal house of the Agiads.
-Yet this did not exempt him from going through the same training as every other citizen as every male Spartan citizen earned their citizenship by dedicating their lives to their polis and its laws.
+Every male Spartan citizen earned their citizenship by dedicating their lives to their polis and its laws.
+Pausanias would have gone through intense military training from the age of seven and was required to be a regular soldier until the age of thirty.

 Spartan lineage

 As a son of the regent Cleombrotus and a nephew of the recently deceased warrior king, Leonidas I, Pausanias was a scion of the Spartan royal house of the Agiads, but not in the direct line of succession as he was not the first born son of one of the kings of Sparta.
 After Leonidas' death, while the king's son Pleistarchus was still in his minority, Pausanias served as regent of Sparta.
 Pausanias was also the father of Pleistoanax who later became king.
 Pausanias' other sons were Cleomenes and Nasteria.